As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 USE WHATEVER SPICES YOU LIKE

 You can also make this cranberry sauce with spices like ginger or nutmeg.
-Whatever you want to jazz up cranberry sauce, I welcome it.
-Seriously– all about that spicy cranberry sauce business!
+Whatever you want to take your cranberry sauce to the next level, I welcome it.
+Seriously– all about that spicy cranberry sauce business at the Thanksgiving table!

-A quick boil and then 10-15 minute simmer will give you this fabulously flavored side dish that you’re sure to want to adopt as a staple at your Thanksgiving table.
+A quick boil and then 10-15 minute simmer will give you this fabulously flavored side dish that you’re sure to want to adopt as a staple at your Thanksgiving meal.

 What I really love most about this cranberry sauce without orange flavoring is that it can be made WAY ahead of time.
-In fact, I typically whip this up a few weeks ahead of time so it’s done.
+In fact, I typically whip this up a few weeks ahead of time (or as soon as I can find raw cranberries in the grocery store!) so it’s done.

 FREEZE AHEAD OF TIME FOR ONE LESS THING TO DO ON THANKSGIVING